MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 # Machine secrets scanning

-Microsoft Defender for Cloud provides [secrets scanning](secrets-scanning.md) in a number of scenarios, including scanning for secrets including scanning for machine secrets, scanning for secrets across infrastructure-as-code deployment resources, and scanning for secrets in Azure DevOps.
+Microsoft Defender for Cloud provides [secrets scanning](secrets-scanning.md) in a number of scenarios, including scanning for machine secrets, scanning for secrets across infrastructure-as-code deployment resources, and scanning for secrets in Azure DevOps.

-Virtual machines secrets scanning is provided as one of Defender for Cloud's [agentless scanning features](concept-agentless-data-collection.md) that improve machine security posture.
+Machine secrets scanning is provided as one of Defender for Cloud's [agentless scanning features](concept-agentless-data-collection.md) that improve machine security posture.
 Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

-- Agentless secrets scanning for VMs helps you to quickly detect, prioritize, and remediate exposed plaintext secrets in your environment.
+- Agentless machine secrets scanning for helps you to quickly detect, prioritize, and remediate exposed plaintext secrets in your environment.
-- If secrets are detected, Defender for Cloud findings help security teams to prioritize actions, and remediate to minimize the risk of lateral movement.
+- If secrets are detected, findings help security teams to prioritize actions, and remediate to minimize the risk of lateral movement.
 - Scanning machines for [supported secrets](secrets-scanning.md#secrets-support) is available when Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan is enabled.
 - Machine secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.